akarimin/seo-optimizer/README.md

-## Seo-Optimizer ##
+## seo-optimizer ##

-application scores the keyword provided as an input based on return values of [Amazon Completion Api] http://completion.amazon.com/search/ character by character.
+The application scores the keyword provided as an input based on return values of [Amazon Completion Api] http://completion.amazon.com/search/ character by character.

 The final score is calculated in 3 steps: